starius/ScPrime/cmd/spc/README.md

 * `spc pubaccess upload [source filepath] [destination siapath]` uploads a file or directory to Pubaccess.
 A publink will be produced for each file.
 The link can be shared and used to retrieve the file.
-The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.
+The file(s) that get uploaded will be pinned to this ScPrime node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.

 * `spc pubaccess ls` lists all pubfiles that the user has pinned along with the